Ichigaya-Mio/BlockChain-Final-Project/README.md

 https://www.trufflesuite.com/ganache

 we provide two tests, one for local and one for online.
-If you only want to test those locally, you need to remove NFTOnline.test.js from test file first and then do the following test.
-Similarly, if you want to do online test, you need to remove NFT.test.js from test file and then run following code.

-### Deployment on Local Blockchain
+### Deployment on Local Blockchain and test it locally

 Deploy the contracts on your Ganache local blockchain by running the following command: